 I joined SUNDAY (a weekly news magazine) in Kolkata as sub-editor in September 1997.
 That’s when my long courtship with the pen began.
 Here I had the opportunity to work with celebrated journalist Vir Sanghvi, the editor of SUNDAY.
 Vir’s style of English inspired me immensely.
 His insightful column ‘Counterpoint’ was amazing.

 The most important event during my stint in SUNDAY was the death of Mother Teresa.
-I still recall how three of us (myself, Surojit and Ananda) stayed till the early hours at the office and wrote a piece on the great philanthropist.
+I still recall how I stayed till the early hours at the office for writing a piece on the great philanthropist.

 In 2000 April, I joined Hindustan Times (HT) and worked there till January 2006.
 During my almost six-year tenure in HT, I wrote a lot of stories/features and wrote Opinion piece for HT.